Anof-cyber/PyCript-Docs/docs/Examples.md

 The config tab has all the settings you will be required to perform the encryption and decryption.
 The PyCript extension encodes the request body of a message in Burp Suite using base64 encoding.
 It then provides both the headers and encoded body to JavaScript code.
 The JavaScript code is responsible for decrypting or encrypting the request body.
 After the JavaScript code is finished, the extension retrieves the updated body and updates the request in Burp Suite.

+!!!
+Warning "Warning"

-!>The extension works only on URLs added in the burp suite Scope
+    The extension works only on URLs added in the burp suite Scope

 ## Request Type